 While Crocs are loved for their comfort, they unfortunately do not meet the safety requirements for forestry work.
 They lack the necessary protective features such as a steel toe cap and don’t provide sufficient traction on rough, uneven surfaces common in forests.

-Also Read Floral Crocs
+Also Read Fake Crocs Cheap

 Besides, Crocs are not puncture-resistant and may not protect your feet from sharp objects or heavy falling items.
 The material used isn’t waterproof either, making them unsuitable for wet conditions.